zappala/listomatic-angular/README.md

-# list-o-matic Ember front-end
+# list-o-matic Angular front-end

 A simple list application to demonstrate web development concepts.
-This version uses Ember for the front end.
+This version uses Angular for the front end.

 Currently, the only supported back end is the [List-o-matic Flask Server](https://github.com/zappala/listomatic-flask-server).